nabiulla/suricata-update-backup/doc/index.rst

    Default: */var/lib/suricata/rules*

-.. option:: -t <directory>, --temp-dir=<directory>
+.. option:: --cache-dir <directory>

-   Temporary working directory (default: /var/tmp/suricata-update).
+   Directory where files are cached, such as files downloaded from a URL.

-   This is where downloaded files will be stored.
+   Default: */var/lib/suricata/cache*

 .. option:: --suricata=<path>